-For those of you contemplating a change of career to one of the fastest growing industries in the world - coaching - or are wondering what can be achieved through life and business coaching, or want to know more about what it is to be self-employed, this article will give you an insight.
+For those of you contemplating a change of career to coaching (one of the fastest growing industries in the world), are wondering what can be achieved through life and business coaching, or even want to know more about what it is to be self-employed, this article will give you an insight.
 It will provide access to some of the insider secrets of a Life and Business Coach to see and try on for yourself!

-No day is the same - unlike in the ’corporate world’ - which is one of the main elements of any business and self-employment that is to love and be nurtured.
-Many career changers to business start-ups would be surprised at how self-employment looks or feels - it’s very different to anything you know working for someone else.
-But highly rewarding!
+No day is the same, which couldn’t be said for the ’corporate world’, which is one of the main elements of any self-employment.
+Many career changers to business start-ups would be surprised at how self-employment looks or feels: it’s very different to anything you know working for someone else but highly rewarding.

-Running your own business as well as working within your business takes passion, dedication and an absolute love for what you do.
-With coaching, you should have a client most days (if you get your marketing and delivery right!) and the rest of the day is spent planning and preparing for all other elements of your business to run just as swimmingly.
-Aside from the planning time that you invest in your existing clients, a successful Life and Business coach's weekly and monthly to do list may look something like this:
+Running your own business as well as working within your business takes passion, dedication and absolute love for what you do.
+With coaching, you should have a client most days (if you get your marketing and delivery right) and the rest of the day is spent planning and preparing for all other elements of your business to run just as swimmingly.
+Aside from the planning time that you invest in your existing clients, a successful Life and Business coach's weekly and monthly to-do list may look something like this:

-For the purpose of this, let’s select three to give you an insight:
+For the purpose of this example, let’s select three to give you an insight:

 Marketing planning and content

 It is suggested that between 40 - 60% of your time should be spent on marketing activities.
-So, even worked out as a minimum if you work an average 37 hour week, that’s 14 hours spent on marketing your business.
-Still sound a lot?
-That incorporates everything you do that is to grow your business, gain more clients etc - training courses, networking events you plan and attend; it soon all adds up.
+So as a minimum, if you work an average 37 hour week, that’s 14 hours spent on marketing your business.
+That incorporates everything you do related to growing your business: including training courses, networking events you plan and attend and gaining clients.

 Follow-up (coaching) enquiries